OlgaOrl/Calculator/README.md

 - Check that you're in the correct folder
 - Try running `java -version` to verify Java installation

+**CLI Issues?**
+- Use: `mvn clean compile` then `java -cp target/classes com.calculator.CalculatorCLI`
+- Or try: `mvn exec:java -Dexec.mainClass=com.calculator.CalculatorCLI` (without quotes)

-**Need help?**
+**Need help with calculations?**
-- All calculations are shown in the display
+- CLI shows helpful examples for invalid inputs
+- All error messages include suggestions
-- Use C button to clear and start fresh
+- Use C button in GUI to clear and start fresh
-- Error messages will guide you if something goes wrong

 ---